Welcome to St Teresa and St Cyprian classes.

 - How to use geographical terms

-- How to use different types of world maps
+- How to use world maps to identify continents, seas and countries

 - How to look for geographical information